melaniebrgr/ask-the-met/README.md

 ### Architecture characteristics

 Architecture characterists are the "-ilities" particular to an application that can or should influence the overall application architecture.
 In the case of "Ask the Met", one such characteristic might be **resilience**.
 If the internet becomes unavailable, as a ~~user~~ art-lover, I wanted my questions and answers to be saved.
 Accordingly, offline caching was explored and localstorage was used to persist Q&As.
 If the art-lover refreshes the page the QAs are rehydrated from localstorage for instance.
 After successful caching in localstorage the next step would be to upload the Q&As to the db.
-The Q&As are less likeely to be lost this way.
+The Q&As are less likely to be lost this way.

 ### Modules